 He has served on both the major international neutron beam time allocation committees, at Institute Laue Langevin, Grenoble (1998-2001) and ISIS at Rutherford Appleton Laboratories UK (2002-2005).

 In 2005 he was commissioned by CCLRC to report on “The potential of neutron scattering to enhance research training in the UK”.
 This has contributed towards a major bid for a new generation neutron scattering centre in UK, and was submitted to the UK Minister for Science and Innovation.

 In Oct.
-2002 he was made Visiting Professor in surfactant science at the China Research Institute for Daily Chemical Industry (RIDCI) Taiyuan China, in Dec 2003 at the University of Wuha n and also Zhengzhou Institute for Chemistry in China.
+2002 he was made Visiting Professor in surfactant science at the China Research Institute for Daily Chemical Industry (RIDCI) Taiyuan China and in Dec 2003 at the University of Wuhan.
 A unique bi—lingual Colloid Science textbook, based on these lecture courses, was published in China at the end of 2005.
 “Surfactant chemistry” Wuhan University Press, Wuhan China.
 ISBN 7-307-04552-4.
 183 pages in Chinese and English.

 Worldwide, links have been established, via publications and/or travel grants with groups in Pittsburgh, Austin, MIT, Götenbourg, Hirosaki, Nagoya, Nice, Strasbourg and Avignon, Rome, Cork and Köln.
 Visitors have come to work in the group from Mexico, Iran, Iraq, Pakistan, USA, Kuwait, India, China, Sweden, Japan, Germany and France.

 In 2000 the Irish Government agency Enterprise Ireland hired him to assess the first four-year phase of the Irish Centre for Colloids and Biomaterials in Dublin and Belfast.